atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %
 ft
 .
 141
-with a request of this kind— — is a pity to keep two, such fine girls, as you and your sister are, confined in fo retired a place, without letting you see a little of life, and giving you both an opportunity at least to make your fortunes."
+with a request of this kind----is a pity to keep two, such fine girls, as you and your sister are, confined in fo retired a place, without letting you see a little of life, and giving you both an opportunity at least to make your fortunes."
 The careless ease with which Lumley mentioned Fanny with her sister, upon ft this occasion, perfectly convinced her that he had not the least intention of marrying her.
 She figheel again; yet llie thought with him, that it w" as a pity stie and her sister Should lose the golden opportunity he mentioned.